ritaranx/RAG_in_the_Wild/README.md

-# RAG in the Wild: Mixture-of-Knowledge Retrieval Augmentation Framework
+# RAG in the Wild: On the (In)effectiveness of LLMs with Mixture-of-Knowledge Retrieval Augmentation

 This repository contains the official codebase for our paper: